-Divi is the latest theme from Elegant Themes and is available as part of their pack of 87 themes.
+Divi is the latest theme from Elegant Themes and is available as part of their pack of 87 themes and 3 plugins.
 The theme has attracted a lot of attention since its release, thanks to its attractive design and range of features including the Divi page builder tool.

 Divi has been regularly updated since its initial release and is now the flagship theme from Elegant Themes.
 A recent update saw the already impressive page builder get a major overhaul.
 Thanks to this, Divi is now one of the few WordPress themes to include a true front-end page builder tool with point and click inline editing.
 Therefore, if you’re looking for a stylish WordPress theme that you can customize in almost every way, Divi could be the theme for you.

 To help establish the quality of the theme, this Divi review will look at the features of the theme, as well as testing out the page builder tool to see how easy it is to use and what exactly it can do.

 After installing the Divi theme (Appearance > Themes > Add New > Upload), a number of menu items are added to the WordPress dashboard.
 These can be found under the Appearance menu and allow you to configure the theme.

 In a recent update to Divi, the Theme Options control panel has been completely overhauled to give it a more elegant design.